-Women in Northamptonshire are being urged not to miss potentially life-saving smear tests.
+Northamptonshire women urged not to miss smear tests

 Health leaders at NHS Nene Clinical Commissioning Group (CCG) are urging women in Northamptonshire not to miss appointments as new research shows more than five million British women are failing to attend cervical screenings altogether and a further million have never had a smear test.
 Nearly 3,000 women are diagnosed with cervical cancer each year in the UK.

 Dr Joanne Warcaba, Macmillan GP for Nene CCG and Corby CCG, said: “It’s vital that women in Northamptonshire attend regular cervical screening.
 During the early stages, cervical cancer will not often have any symptoms and the best way for it to be detected is through a screening.
 Prevention is the key to improving survival rates and cervical screening will save lives.

 “Being screened regularly means that any abnormal changes in the cells of the cervix can be identified at an early stage and, if necessary, treated to stop cancer developing.
 It is estimated that early detection and treatment can prevent up to 75 per cent of cervical cancers.”